 If you plan to visit La Fortuna and are not sure what to do, this post will help!
 As the La Fortuna area is surrounded by rivers, waterfalls, tropical rainforest and is near the Arenal Volcano National Park, there are a ton of fun activities in La Fortuna for everyone.
 It’s no wonder why La Fortuna is one of the best places to visit in Costa Rica!

-- La Fortuna is in the Alajuela province.
-It is around 3 hours from San Jose Airport and Guanacaste Airport (Liberia Airport).
+- ~3 hours from San Jose International Airport and Guanacaste Airport

-- You can drive there via rental car (no 4×4 required), take a public bus directly from San Jose (or San Jose – San Ramon – La Fortuna), book a shared shuttle (2 routes a day with Interbus, ~$59 USD per adult), book a private shuttle (~$200 USD from Liberia/San Jose) or fly there on a domestic flight.
-You can also take a taxi-boat-taxi from Monteverde.
+- You can drive there via rental car (no 4×4 required), take a public bus directly from San Jose (or San Jose – San Ramon – La Fortuna), book a shared shuttle, book a private shuttle (~$230 USD from Liberia/San Jose) or fly there on a domestic flight.
+You can also take a taxi-boat-taxi from Monteverde or do a rafting tour from San Jose or Puerto Viejo.
+Learn about the drive to La Fortuna after landing.

-- The La Fortuna area is famous for its natural hot springs, exotic wild animals, great hiking trails, lush rainforests, and amazing volcano views.
+- Famous for natural hot springs, exotic wild animals, great hiking trails, lush rainforests, and amazing volcano views.

 What is the difference between Arenal and La Fortuna?